 Countries may start multiple duos based on the depth of their Olympic rosters.
-The United States, for example, boasts four.
-So does Italy, Austria and Switzerland.
+The United States, for example, boasts four teams.
+So do Italy, Austria and Switzerland.
 Argentina and Germany, by contrast, have one duo.

 Johnson and Shiffrin claimed gold in the team combined at the 2025 World Championships in Hinterglemm, Austria — the first time the discipline was staged at a major Alpine skiing event.
 Johnson also won downhill gold in Hinterglemm, making her a double world champion.

-If the Jackson Hole, Wyoming native is able to secure more Olympic hardware on Tuesday, she’ll be the first American woman to claim multiple medals at a single Winter Games since her partner Shiffrin did it in 2018.
+If the Jackson Hole, Wyoming, native is able to secure more Olympic hardware on Tuesday, Johnson will be the first American woman to claim multiple medals at a single Winter Games since her partner Shiffrin did so in 2018.

 Speaking of, Shiffrin is the most decorated athlete in the history of the World Cup (Alpine skiing's highest level of competition).
 Her 108 victories are 34 more than the next active skier on the all time list.